awalsolution/pos-api/README.md

       node ace db:seed --files="database/seeders/MainSeeder/Index.ts"
       ```

-      If you are on Windows and having errors, you can run:

-      ```bash
-      node ace db:seed --files="database\seeders\MainSeeder\Index.ts"
-      ```

       Please note that this operation could take a couple of minutes.

-7. After running the index seeder, all users generated will be logged to file.
-Check the file: `database/data/seeded_users.txt` and take note of the user credentials logged to the file.
-8. Get an email and password of a user and log in.
-9. Congratulations.
+7. Congratulations.
 You have successfully set up the InSync.

 # Resources